 After the first few chapters, this book becomes repetitive and boring.
-I’m guessing the publisher required a higher page count for such a simple topic.
-Still, the essence of this book is what separates those with aspirations from those who get results.
+I’m guessing the publisher required a higher than necessary page count for such a simple topic.
+The essence is what separates those with aspirations from those who get results.
 When I first read this book, which was released 15 years ago and is arguably somewhat outdated, I knew that the mindset outlined in it was what separated me from the smarter, cleverer, and more gifted individuals.
-I knew how to get things done, how to execute a task or build something.
+I knew how to get things done – how to execute a task or build something.
 This is still the number one differentiator between those who talk and those who do.
+(Amazon)

 I’m really dating myself here with another 20-year-old book—and this is another one that should have been 100 pages shorter—but still so important for every single individual in every company.
 Striving for customer loyalty over customer satisfaction is even more important now than ever before, and that goes for customers both inside and outside your company.

 This book, while admittedly not for everyone, is essential for anyone building or marketing digital products.
 Don’t fool yourself and think only designers should be reading this book; it’s actually more for marketing and product people than designers.
-This book is the bible for branding.
+It's the bible for branding.
 Read it.
+(Amazon

 The next two required readings are not actually books, but they should be: